joealewine/blockchain-rhos/howto/console-deploy-k8.md

 ```
 {:codeblock}

 After you save and edit the file, run the following commands.
-Replace `<NAMESPACE>` with your project.
+Replace `<NAMESPACE>` with your namespace.
 ```
-oc apply -f ibp-clusterrolebinding.yaml -n <NAMESPACE>
+kubectl apply -f ibp-clusterrolebinding.yaml -n <NAMESPACE>
 ```
 {:codeblock}

-## Create the role binding
+### Create the role binding

 After applying the policies, your must grant your service account the required level of permissions to deploy your console.
 Run the following command with the name of your target namespace:
 ```
 kubectl -n <NAMESPACE> create rolebinding ibp-operator-rolebinding --clusterrole=ibp-operator --group=system:serviceaccounts:<NAMESPACE>
 ```
+{:codeblock}

 ## Create a secret for your entitlement key
 {: #deploy-k8-docker-registry-secret}